Zymbit-Docs/docs/content/troubleshooting/zymkey4/index.md

 A: You can update your existing key with the following command:

-`curl -L https://zk-sw-repo.s3.amazonaws.com/apt-zymkey-pubkey.gpg | apt-key add -`
+ curl -L https://zk-sw-repo.s3.amazonaws.com/apt-zymkey-pubkey.gpg | sudo gpg --dearmor --yes -o /usr/share/keyrings/zymbit.gpg

 -----